Why there is no February slump with Agile approach

 What can I do differently in the next experiment?

 When life happens, you can quit on your goals.
 Or you can finish your sprint.
 Pause.
-Analyze your results and life events that happened.
+Analyze your results and the life events that happened.
 Adjust your next set of actions accordingly.
 Commit to the next sprint, your next experiment.
 Repeat as many times as needed to get the result you want.

 Leave a Reply